 Though LASIK is the most popular laser correction procedure, it's not right for everyone.
 If you're not a good candidate for LASIK, PRK may be an effective alternative that will help you restore clear, sharp vision.

-The best way to determine whether PRK is the right LASIK alternative for you is to visit our ophthalmologists for a comprehensive eye evaluation.
+The best way to determine whether PRK is the right fit for you is to visit our ophthalmologists for a comprehensive eye evaluation.
 Please call 845-454-1025 today to schedule your free consultation at one of our offices, conveniently serving Poughkeepsie and the entire Hudson Valley area.

 Difference between PRK Eye Surgery and LASIK